baby talk

 Baby taking its first steps milestone

 There is so much to look forward to as a parent!
-Seeing your baby or toddler reach key milestones is one of the joys of parenting.
+Seeing your baby or toddler reach key development milestones is one of the joys of parenting.
 Of course, when it comes to baby developmental milestones, each child progresses at their own pace, but it can be helpful to know what to expect.
-Read on for a basic outline of fundamental baby and toddler milestones and what parents can do to help encourage their development.
+Read on for a basic outline of fundamental baby development milestones and what parents can do to help encourage their development each month.

 During the first month, your baby will spend most of their time sleeping and eating, but they should gradually become more alert and responsive to their surroundings.
 By the end of month 2, you may notice them beginning to: